Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-1.md

 ### Synchronous Discovery Overview

 In this mode the agent will read the configuration on AWS API Gateway and send all REST APIs to Amplify Central.
-Once it has completed this task it will exit and no additional changes will be sent to Amplify Central until the agent is executed again.
+Once it has completed this task it will exit and no additional changes will be sent to Amplify until the agent is executed again.
 This mode does not handle any subscription events.

 The configuration of the AWS_QUEUENAME is not used in this mode.